JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 ### USUAL (SIMPLIFIED) STEPS INVOLVED IN DEVELOPING ML SYSTEMS
 Step 1: Project Scoping:
 - A project starts with scoping the project, laying out goals, objectives, and constraints.
 Stakeholders should be identified and involved.
 Resources should be estimated and allocated.
-Step 2: Data Engineering
+Step 2: Data Engineering:
 - A vast majority of ML models today learn from data, so developing ML models starts with engineering data.
-Step 3: ML Model Development
+Step 3: ML Model Development:
 - With the initial set of training data, we'll need to extract features and develop initial models leveraging these features.
 This is the stage that requires the most ML knowledger and is most often covered in ML courses.
-Step 4: Deployment
+Step 4: Deployment:
 - After a model is developed, it needs to be made accessible to users.
 Developing an ML system is like writing- you'll never reach the point when your system is done.
 But you do reach the point when you have to put your system out there.
-Step 5: Monitoring and Continual Learning
+Step 5: Monitoring and Continual Learning:
 - Once in production, models need to be monitored for performance decay and maintained to be adaptive to changing environments and changing requirements.
-Step 6: Business Analysis
+Step 6: Business Analysis:
 - Model performance needs to be evaluated against business goals and analyzed to generate business insights.
 These insights can then be used to eliminate unproductive projects or scope out new projects.
 This step is closely related to the first step.

 ### DS HIERARCHY OF NEEDS (CANNOT HAVE ONE WITHOUT THE PREVIOUS ONES)